vubiostat/accre_tutorial/README.md

 lack of coordination or communication between the nodes.
 The relevant [slurm](https://slurm.schedmd.com/overview.html) parameter is `array`.
 This runs multiple jobs independently and fits them in as possible, likely using less resources than a parallel job request.
+A short intro to [ACCRE](https://jeffreyliang-vandy.github.io/ACCRE/accre_introduction.html) is provided by Jeffrey Liang.

-A batch array should look something like this:
+A batch array should
+look something like this:

 ```